joesan/plant-simulator/README.md

 * To everybody that helped in this project
 * The [Monix library](https://monix.io/)

-## ALERT ##
+## Improvements ##

-I stopped doing any further work on this project.
-I have a new architecture that I beleive is massively scalable and resillient and guess what, I will run it in K8s.
-I have started the work on it.
-Have a look in one of the following projects:

-1. plant-monitor
-2. plant-infra

-It is still a WIP as I use my evenings and weekends to work on these projects.

-Have a look here on what the architecture would look like:
+Have a look here on what a much better distributed architecture would look like:

 https://github.com/joesan/plant-simulator/wiki/Application-Architecture